Prisoner who escaped ICE agents at JFK caught in Chicago

 PAPD immediately flooded the terminal with officers and opened a command post, but it was far too late.

+According to court papers, "The defendant asked for and received permission to sit approximately eight to ten rows away from the deportation officers.
+Shortly thereafter... the defendant departed the gate area."

 Mbacke was caught on surveillance video fleeing the airport in a yellow cab during that time.
-He was taken into custody in Chicago at a coffee shop near the downtown Amtrak station.
+He was taken into custody without incident in Chicago at a Starbucks coffee shop near the downtown Amtrak station.

+"There wasn't any chaos, aggression, no yelling, just silent handcuff and they all just left with him," said Starbucks employee Zimbo Jessert.

+"No, nothing was said," said Starbucks employee Angelique Williams.
+"It was quiet, very quiet, that is why I was so surprised.
+So I was like, what did he do?"

 Mbacke had flown with the agents from Detroit and was awaiting a connecting flight.
 He served state prison time in Michigan for gun possession and was ordered deported after his release, but it appears ICE didn't carry out that order until Tuesday.

-He will be returned to Brooklyn to be prosecuted and presumably then deported from back to Senegal.
+He will be returned to Brooklyn to be prosecuted and presumably then deported back to Senegal.

 ----------